 Given that the place is popular among locals and tourists, it is better to book a table in advance.
 If you like to sit outdoors, you can book a patio table.

-The city of Guimaraines is rightly the "cradle" of Portugal, as it was here that Afonso Henriques was born, who later became the first Portuguese king.
-In the historical centre of the Himarains, the identity of Portugal was formed.
-It's inside the fortress walls.
-The area is now on the UNESCO List of Historic and Cultural Heritage Sites.
-Local restoration works reach a high level - they managed to preserve the authenticity and uniqueness of historical sights.
+Guimarães is rightly considered the "cradle" of Portugal, as Afonso Henriques, who later became the first king of Portugal, was born here.
+The historic centre of Guimarães is where the identity of Portugal was formed.
+It is located inside the fortress walls.
+The area is now a UNESCO World Heritage Site.
+The restoration work here is of a high standard - it has managed to retain the authenticity and uniqueness of the historic sites.

 Good morning in Cristo Rei!
 Enjoy fragrant drinks and air baked goods at this facility before heading out to explore the city.
 The cafe is open from 7am to 10pm.